Rubber Pads vs. Mesh Drum Heads – Which Should You Choose?

 Electronic drum kits have become increasingly popular in recent years, and one of the most important decisions you’ll make when choosing a kit is deciding which type of drum head to use.

 There are two main types of electronic drum heads: rubber pads and mesh heads.
 Both have their advantages and disadvantages, so it’s important to know what to look for before making your decision.

-Mesh heads are the other main type of electronic drum head.
-They’re generally more expensive than rubber pads, but they offer several advantages.
-Mesh heads can give you a better feel for your drums.
-They’re also easier to tune, and they offer a more authentic drumming experience.
-However, mesh heads can be more fragile than rubber pads, and they’re not as durable.
+- Mesh heads are easier to tune, and they offer a more authentic drumming experience.
+However, they can be more fragile than rubber pads, and they’re not as durable.

 Rubber pads are the cheaper option of the two, but they do have some disadvantages.
 Firstly, they are not as responsive as mesh heads.
 This means that you might not get the same level of feel and accuracy when you play.

 Rubber pads do not offer the same level of authenticity as mesh heads.
 This is because they do not mimic the feel of a real drum head as closely as a mesh head does.

 Pros and Cons

 - Cheaper than mesh heads.
 Mesh heads have gained in popularity because they are a better choice overall, but when the price comes into question, rubber pads are way cheaper.